bmschmidt/bookworm-geolocator/README.md

 # Contributing

-As with all open-source projects, you're welcome to delve into the code.
+1. As with all open-source projects, you're welcome to delve into the code.

+2. You can also contribute by cleaning up or adding to the "cachedData.tsv" file.
+You may edit it by hand: or, your local copy will be automatically updated every time you run the script to add new entries.

 # Dependencies